tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 #### Opportunities for Tari

-- Has alignment with Tari's base requirements.
+- Has opportunities for Tari as a L2 scaling solution.
-- *Possibility to create a Tari ticketing Plasma dAppChain running of Monero without creating a Tari specific root block chain?*
+- *Possibility to create a Tari ticketing Plasma dAppChain running of Monero without creating a Tari specific root block chain?* [**Note:** This will make the Tari block chain dependent on another block chain.]

 #### Threats for Tari